 Ferial Ghazoul is a professor of English and Comparative Literature at the American University in Cairo.
 She is the Editor of Alif: Journal of Comparative Poetics and has published and translated extensively.
 She is the author of Nocturnal Poetics: The Arabian Nights in Comparative Context and co-translator of Qassim Haddad, Chronicles of Majnun Layla and Selected Poems.

 Theo Hermans is Professor of Dutch and Comparative Literature at University College, London.
 He has published extensively in the field of Translation Studies, with a strong focus on translation history and theory.
 His publications include the (co-)edited multilingual handbook, Übersetzung – Translation – Traduction (De Gruyter) in which he wrote the chapter on ‘Concepts and Theories of Translation in the European Renaissance’ (Vol. II, 2007).

-Joan-Pau Rubiés is ICREA Research Professor in History at Universitat Pompeu Fabra, Barcelona, specializing in cross-cultural encounters in the Early Modern world.
+Joan-Pau Rubiés is ICREA Research Professor at the Department of Humanities, Universitat Pompeu Fabra, Barcelona, specializing in cross-cultural encounters in the Early Modern world.
 His publications include Travel and Ethnology in the Renaissance: South India through European Eyes, 1250-1650 (Cambridge University Press, 2005) and ‘Ethnography and Cultural Translation in the Early Modern Missions’, Studies in Church History 53: 272-310.